 If you love crab and spring vegetables, you will definitely love this Crab Linguine recipe.
 It’s fast, easy and so delicious, making it perfect for any dinner for two.
-It’s also easily doubled to make a main dish that’s perfect for entertaining.
+It’s also easily doubled or scaled up even further to make a main dish that’s perfect for family dinners or entertaining.

 Many people use both white and brown crab meat for Crab Linguine.
 I am not a fan of brown crab meat so I use only the white.
 As I can buy it separately so there is absolutely no waste.
 You can of course use both brown and white crab meat if you prefer.

 Adjust the Seasoning to Suit Your Family

 Chopped red chilis give this recipe a wonderful kick, but if you don’t like things spicy, please feel free to leave them out.
 I love the pop of colour the chopped chili gives the dish, but if you add finely chopped red pepper you can get the colour without the spice.

 A Great Date Night Recipe

 Crab Linguine is a perfect date night recipe as it makes enough to serve two generously.
 In addition, its quick preparation and easy clean up make it perfect for dinner à deux.
 While one person is preparing, the other can set the table, light some candles and pour two glasses of chilled white wine.
 Then all you have to do is sit down together, relax and enjoy the meal.
 I suggest some fresh strawberries and cream for dessert.
 I will leave the rest of the evening up to you!

 Crab Linguine is Perfect for Family Dinners